Summary: In this exercise, you will create a bibliography of potential sources for your research topic.

 Background: In order to write an interesting and compelling essay (and lead a productive discussion) on your chosen topic, you will need to identify sources that can help you think about the topic and that can support the conclusions you reach.
 Finding sources clearly requires multiple steps.
 Most scholars find that its best to begin by making a bibliography of potentially useful sources.
 You don't find the sources themselves at this point; you simply list them.
 Once you've identified a large list of potential sources, you decide which you want to explore in more depth (and which you can actually get), find them, peruse them, and make a further selection.
 The process is also somewhat cyclic.
 As you read sources, you will also find more potentially useful sources.

-Assignment: Create a bibliography of at least twenty potentially useful sources for studying your selected topic.
+Assignment: Create a bibliography of at least twenty-four potentially useful sources for studying your selected topic.
 You need not obtain all of these sources at this point, but you will find it useful to obtain some of them.
-You certainly need not read any of the sources.

 Please list your potential sources in APA format.

 I'd strongly recommend that you make an appointment with a research librarian for help.
 I'd prefer that the librarian be Ms. Green.
 When you make the appointment, you should let the librarian know your topic.
 You should also let him or her know the details of this assignment, which is available on the World Wide Web at

 You may also want to use the various techniques we discussed in class.
 You can also meet with me to discuss possible sources (although I will admit that I am much worse at identifying these kinds of sources than the librarians are).

 on the fly, which means that I rarely

 proofread them and they may contain bad grammar and incorrect details.